SagiMines/final-project-nest-server/README.md

-This is the NestJS server of repository of the "Work Shop" final project repository.
+This is the NestJS server repository of the "Work Shop" final project repository.

 Link to the "final-project" repository: [https://github.com/SagiMines/final-project](https://github.com/SagiMines/final-project)